 First launched in 2017, the BIG SKY GIRLS project has seen some of the most exciting young female songwriters from regional Queensland emerge including Tia Gostelow, Asha Jeffries, Ruby Gilbert, Zoey Mills, Doolie, Jamison Kehl, K-la, Amber Farnan and many more.

-And now in 2019 with the continued support from the Australia Council for the Arts, Arts Queensland, APRA AMCOS, Virgin Australia and new partner Backbone Youth Arts – the program will be taking young women from across the four states for the first time.
+And now in 2019 with the continued support from the Australia Council for the Arts, Arts Queensland, APRA AMCOS, Virgin Australia and Backbone Youth Arts – the program is taking young women from across the four states for the first time.

-BIG SKY GIRLS focuses on songwriting and performance skills, industry knowledge, recording and a whole lot of fun building friendships and self-esteem.
+BIG SKY GIRLS is focused on songwriting and performance skills, industry knowledge, recording and building friendships and self-esteem.
 The project also helps establish important networks and industry knowledge for those involved and plays a key role in assisting young women access professional resources which can be limited in many regional areas.

 “Being part of the Big Sky Girls Mentoring program had a really significant impact on me and helped me to explore and evolve as a female songwriter.”
 Asha Jeffries

 “Big Sky Girls is an incredible experience to work one-on-one with fabulous mentors, with real industry experience.
-It also opens up new opportunities and you’ll make lifelong friend.”
+It also opens up new opportunities and you’ll make lifelong friends.”
 Ruby Gilbert.

 For more information, visit www.sugarrushmusic.com.au or email firstname.lastname@example.org